The write path is your architecture

 A fact is what the system durably records.

-Effects are things caused by the fact.
+Effects are the things caused by the fact.

-Projections are read models created from facts.
+Projections are read models built from facts.

 Tutorial checklist